DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 Now that OpenEBS is installed with Local PV ZFS, we'll create our PV and snapshot StorageClass definitions.
-We'll need to give the PV StorageClass the name of our toplevel ZFS pool/dataset, and it's a good idea to specify our worker node in here as well as these are Local PVs.
+We'll need to give the PV StorageClass the name of our toplevel ZFS pool/dataset, and it's a good idea to specify our worker node in here as well since these are Local PVs.

 Reference: [OpenEBS Local PV ZFS - Create StorageClass(s)](https://openebs.io/docs/user-guides/local-storage-user-guide/local-pv-zfs/configuration/zfs-create-storageclass)